A first-principles calculation with Quantum ESPRESSO

 # Copying the lattice parameters from bi.save/data-file.xml into bi.win

-cell = ET.parse('scf/bi.save/data-file.xml'
+cell = ET.parse("scf/bi.save/data-file.xml").find("CELL").find("DIRECT_LATTICE_VECTORS")

-unit = cell[0].attrib['UNITS']
+unit = cell[0].attrib["UNITS"]

-lattice = '\n '.join([line.text.strip('\n ') for line in cell[1:]])
+lattice = "\n ".join([line.text.strip("\n ") for line in cell[1:]])

-with open('input/tpl_bi.win', 'r') as f:
+with open("input/tpl_bi.win") as f:

 tpl_bi_win = f.read()

-with open('input/bi.win', 'w') as f:
+with open("input/bi.win", "w") as f:

 f.write(tpl_bi_win.format(unit=unit, lattice=lattice))